rakesh-varma-mindspace/blog-application/README.md

 # Blog Web Application

 The goal of this project is to create a Blog web application using Node.js, Express.js, and EJS.
-The application will allow users to create and view blog posts.
+This application will allow users to create and view blog posts.
 Posts will not persist between sessions as no database will be used in this version of the application.

 ## Getting Started

 1. Clone this repository.
 2. Install the dependencies using `npm install`.
-3. Start the server using `nodemon index.js`.
+3. Start the server using `node index.js`.
 4. Open your web browser and go to `http://localhost:3000` to see a Blog web application.

 ## Features